privacyidea/privacyidea/doc/workflows_and_tools/import/index.rst

 .. note:: Using the key *PI_GNUPG_HOME* in pi.cfg you can change the default above mentioned *GNUPGHOME* directory.

+.. note:: privacyIDEA imports an ASCII armored file.
+If you get a binary file you can easily convert this binary file to an ASCII armored output like this:

+      gpg --enarmor import.csv.gpg

 OATH CSV
 --------